What Does the Bible Say About Blood?

 The significance of Jesus’ blood is celebrated in Christian practices like Communion.
 In this sacrament, wine represents the blood of Christ, reminding believers of His sacrifice and their redemption through it.

-See also What Does the Bible Say About Birthdays?
+See also What Does the Bible Say About Women in Leadership?

 Blood also symbolizes purification and sanctification in the New Testament.
 Through the blood of Jesus, believers are cleansed from sin and made holy before God.
 It’s a symbol of the new life and hope that comes from Jesus’ sacrifice.